Haus4/NeCo/docs/UC4_ShareFiles.md

-# NeCo - Use-Case Specification: Chat Encrypted
+# NeCo - Use-Case Specification: Share Files

 ## 1. Use-Case Name
-Chat Encrypted
+Share Files

 ### 1.1 Brief Description
-The app provides the user with the possibility to chat encrypted with another person.
+The app provides the user with the possibility to share files with another person.

 ### 1.2 Screenshot Mockup